0reldev/emailing-two-in-one/README.md

 # Emailing: advertisement newsletter

 ## Responsive template example
-Responsive template for adverstising newsletters with a three-column block.
+Responsive template for adverstising newsletters with different sections from one to four columns.

 The challenge is to design a newsletter which can be displayed for every mail client and on every supports.